-In 2015, four years following the end of the recession, Genworth Mortgage Insurance (MI) found themselves at a crossroads.
+Following the end of the Great Recession, Genworth Mortgage Insurance (now Enact) found themselves at a crossroads.
 The cautious, low-risk operating mindset that had made them one of the few financial firms to remain healthy during the downturn was now holding them back from taking full advantage of a growing market.
 “We survived in large part because we were making really high-quality decisions,” John Collison, Global Director of Talent Development says.
 “All of that works quite well when you’re under duress.
 However, when you are transitioning to a market in which there is significant growth opportunity, agility becomes much more valuable.”

 After looking at different schools, Collison approached UNC Executive Development to create a program that would liberate Genworth MI’s top managers and leaders from the safe and slow mindset of the past into a growth mindset driven by innovation and entrepreneurship.
 At UNC Executive Development, Collison says he found a partner that shared the same grounded, real-world focus that drove Genworth MI.
 “While they were truly world class experts, they were also very flexible, and able to speak a non-academic language.”

 One of the major problems at Genworth MI was that the product—mortgage insurance—is widely considered a commodity.
 Collison says, “The way to fight commoditization is to change the calculus from just price, and focus instead on other differentiating value adds such as service, quality or innovation.
 We needed to reframe our product as something that wasn’t just price driven, but also something that we could in fact increase the value of by providing things our customers want.”